Singing Voice Data Scaling-up: An Introduction to ACE-Opencpop and ACE-KiSing: Introduction

 \section{Introduction}

-Singing voice synthesis (SVS) has emerged as an active research field within artificial intelligence-generated content (AIGC), focusing on synthesizing singing voices from provided musical scores, which includes aligning lyrics, pitch, and note duration~\cite{cook1996singing, hono2021sinsy, kenmochi2007vocaloid}.
+Singing voice synthesis (SVS) has emerged as an active research field within artificial intelligence-generated content~(AIGC).
+The task focuses on synthesizing singing voices from provided musical scores, which includes aligning lyrics, pitch, and note duration~\cite{cook1996singing, hono2021sinsy, kenmochi2007vocaloid}.
 In recent years, similar to text-to-speech (TTS), non-autoregressive singing voice synthesis based on sequence-to-sequence models has become the dominant approach~\cite{gu2020bytesing, lu2020xiaoicesing, seq2seqmodel, RNN, liu2022diffsinger, VISinger, visinger2}.

 However, compared to TTS, SVS research often faces limited data availability due to strict copyright laws, the need for professional recording environments, and extensive annotation time.
 Various approaches to optimize training with limited datasets have been explored~\cite{RNN, guo2022singaug, ren2020deepsinger, choi2022melody, hong2023unisinger, xue2021learn2sing, shi2022muskits, zhou2023bisinger}.
 Some studies utilize additional data sources, such as crawled data or corpora combinations~\cite{ren2020deepsinger, xue2021learn2sing, choi2022melody, shi2022muskits, zhou2023bisinger}, others construct specialized loss functions for training stabilization~\cite{RNN}, and some apply data augmentation techniques for enhanced data diversity~\cite{guo2022singaug}.